Kurgan stelae: History and distribution

 The earliest anthropomorphic stelae date to the 4th millennium BC, and are associated with the early Bronze Age Yamna Horizon, in particular with the Kemi Oba culture of the Crimea and adjacent steppe region.
 Those in Ukraine number around three hundred, most of them very crude stone slabs with a simple schematic protruding head and a few features such as eyes or breasts carved into the stone.
 Some twenty specimens, known as statue menhirs, are more complex, featuring ornaments, weapons, human or animal figures.

 The simple, early type of anthropomorphic stelae are also found in the Alpine region of Italy, southern France and Portugal.
-Examples have also been found in Bulgaria at Plachidol, Ezerovo, and Durankulak.
-The example illustrated above was found at Hamangia-Baia, Romania.
+Examples have also been found in Bulgaria at Plachidol, Ezerovo, and Durankulak and at Hamangia-Baia, Romania.